Vansh-Baghel/JS_Things/JS_notes.md

 # classList

-- Used to add, remove , toggle or replace the elements of html .
+- Used to add, remove , toggle , contains (to check if present) or replace the elements of html .

 # DRY code (Do Not Repeat Yourself)